vault27/Foundation/cisco.md

 ## Routers and switches upgrade

-**Preparation**
+### Part 1 - Reconnaissance

+- What is connected to a device: clients, cameras, servers, APs, transit: CDP, port description, diagrams
+- Who support connected devices?
+- Maitenance window
+- Validators
+- Impact allowed: can we do interruption or not
-- On-site person + console cable + wired keyboard with Break key
+- Person on site availability - console cable + wired keyboard with Break key

+### Part 2 - Change creation

 - Notify on-site people
-- Notify servers people, if servers are connected
+- Notify servers people
+- Notify validators: application teams, security guards
+- Create MOP
+- Pass TAB
+- Pass SCRUM

+### Part 3 - Prepare for change

 - Local password
 - vPC and STP peculiarities
+- Routing protocols
+- Upload images

+### Part 4 - Change

 - Disable monitoring system
+- Notify about start
+- Notify about end
+- Close change
+- Enable monitoring system
+- Add up dates to monitoring system

+### Appendix-A - Images

 - Verify that image is on both nodes of the stack.
     - "flash:" means the flash directory of the MASTER switch.
     - "flash1:" means the flash directory of switch 1 of the stack.